gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/about.md

 In particular, I am interested in exploring Causal and Bayesian Inference techniques in observational settings.

-Feel free to explore some of my recent [projects](https://gary-boyuan-zhang.github.io/projects/) and [research](https://gary-boyuan-zhang.github.io/research/).
+Feel free to explore some of my recent [course projects](https://gary-boyuan-zhang.github.io/projects/) and [research](https://gary-boyuan-zhang.github.io/research/).
 More of my background could be found in [CV](https://gary-boyuan-zhang.github.io/files/CV.pdf).
 In addition, I share a strong passion for [teaching](https://gary-boyuan-zhang.github.io/teaching/).
 I could be reached at **boyuan.zhang@nyu.edu**